prantlf/graphviz-webcomponent/README.md

 #### Attributes

 The attribute `graph` supplies the graph script in the [Graphviz] format.
-It can span over multiple lines.
-Do not forget to escape ampersand, quotation marks and other sensitive characters by HTML entities.
 Whenever the `graph` attribute changes, the graph will be re-generated and re-rendered.
 If it is empty, the `graphviz-graph` will be empty.
 If rendering of the graph image fails, the element will display the error message.

 The attribute `scale` sets the "zoom" level to the SVG content.
 It has to be convertible to a real number greater than `0`.
 Values in the interval `(0;1>)` decrease the image size, values greater than `1` increase it.
 The default value is `1`, which means the original size.
 The value can be convertent to percents of the original size by multiplying by `100`.